Ydv-Kunjesh/Streamlit/README.md

 # Streamlit
-Here is just a tutorial in streamlet
+Here is just a tutorial in streamlit